Extracting the spin excitation spectrum of a fermionic system using a quantum processor: Resilience of spectroscopic signals from perturbation theory

-Here, $\Sigma^*(k,\omega)$ is the self-energy for the spin GF and $\mathcal{G}^0(k,\omega)$ is the spin GFs for the non-interacting system.
-Clearly, in the absence of interactions $\Sigma^*(k,\omega)=0$.
+Here, $\Sigma^*(k,\omega)$ is the self-energy for the spin Green's function and $\mathcal{G}^0(k,\omega)$ is the spin Green's function for the non-interacting system.
+Clearly, in the absence of interactions, $\Sigma^*(k,\omega)=0$.
 Let us now focus on the weak interaction regime $U\ll J$.
-In this case, the interacting spin GF is mainly determined by the non-interacting one, except where $[\mathcal{G}^0(k,\omega)]^{-1}=0$ as in this region the interacting spin-GF is {\it solely} determined by interactions.
+In this case, the interacting spin GF is mainly determined by the non-interacting one, except where $[\mathcal{G}^0(k,\omega)]^{-1}=0$ as in this region the interacting spin Green's function is {\it solely} determined by interactions.
 We can use Eq.~\eqref{eq:Imag_spin_GF} to determine the region $[\mathcal{G}^0(k,\omega)]^{-1}=0$ which is the region most strongly affected by interactions, even in the perturbative regime.
-To this end, we have to understand the matrix element $A_k:=\bra{E_m}S_k^x\ket{\Psi_0}$ where $\ket{\Psi_0}$ is the ground state of the non-interacting problem.
+To this end, we have to understand the matrix element $A_{m,k}:=\bra{E_m}\tilde{S}_k^x\ket{\Psi_0}$ where $\ket{\Psi_0}$ is the ground state of the non-interacting system.
 Writing explicitly the spin operator in terms of the creation and annihilation operators in momentum space we have

-The presence of the Fermi surface constraints the allowed values of $k$ and $q$ where $A_k$ is nonzero.
+The presence of the Fermi surface constraints the allowed values of $k$ and $q$ where $A_{m,k}$ is nonzero.
 The operator $c_{q,\downarrow/\uparrow}$ can only act non-trivially on occupied states in the Fermi sea, so $|q|\leq k_F$, while the only states to be excited by $c^\dagger_{q,\uparrow/\downarrow}$ are the states outside the Fermi sea, i.e., $k_F\leq |q|\leq \pi$.
 A sketch of these processes is shown in Fig.~\ref{fig:comp_u_zero}(a).
 Then the region $[\mathcal{G}^0(k,\omega)]^{-1}=0$ corresponds to all $q$ such that for a given $k,\omega$

-defining $q=\frac{k+\delta q}{2}$, the set of frequencies where $[\mathcal{G}^0(k,\omega)]^{-1}=0$ becomes simply
+Defining $q=\frac{k+\delta q}{2}$, the set of frequencies where $[\mathcal{G}^0(k,\omega)]^{-1}=0$ becomes simply